aws-samples/cfn101-workshop/workshop/content/intermediate/templates/dynamic-references/_index.md

     1. Make sure you are in the `code/workspace/dynamic-references` directory.
     2. Open the `database.yaml` CloudFormation template in your favorite text editor.
     3. Note the following resources in the template:
-        1. the resource of type `AWS::RDS::DBInstance`, with which you describe your Amazon RDS instance
+        1. the resource of type `AWS::RDS::DBInstance`, with which you describe your Amazon RDS instance;
-        2. the resource of type `AWS::SecretsManager::Secret`, where you store database connection parameters as JSON key-value pairs in a secret named `DatabaseConnParams`:
+        2. the resource of type `AWS::SecretsManager::Secret`, where you will store database connection parameters, as JSON key-value pairs, in a secret named `DatabaseConnParams`:

 ```json
 {